 b) The field of natural sciences experiences significant benefits from Generative AI, particularly in healthcare.
 Generative models aid medical research by generating new protein sequences to expedite drug discovery.
 Automating tasks such as scribing, medical coding, medical imaging, and genomic analysis further enhances practitioners' efficiency.
 In the weather industry, generative models create simulations for accurate weather forecasting and predicting natural disasters, fostering safer environments and enabling better preparation.

-c) Across the entertainment industry, from video games to film, animation, world-building, and virtual reality, Generative AI models prove invaluable in streamlining content creation processes.
+c) Across the entertainment industry, from video games to film, animation, world-building, and Virtual Reality, Generative AI models prove invaluable in streamlining content creation processes.
 Creators leverage generative models as tools to enhance their creativity and workflow.

-Acquire skills in requirements elicitation documentation for validation implementation with Generative AI For Business Analyst Training today!
+Acquire skills in requirements elicitation documentation for validation implementation with our Generative AI For Business Analyst Training today!

 Advantages of Generative AI